joelclermont/kendo-docs/api/framework/datasource.md

 ##### options `Object`

-_optional, default: _

 Contains the settings for the operations.
-Note: If setting for previous operation is omitted, this operation is not applied to the resulting view

 ### read

-Read the data into the DataSource using the transport read definition
+Read data into the DataSource using the `transport.read` setting.

 #### Example